 What if our shop declines the offer?

-The item is returned to your Barrow-in-Furness shop free of charge, tracked and insured.
+The item is returned to your Barrow-in-Furness shop free of charge, tracked and signed for.
 Declining costs nothing and carries no pressure to accept.

 When and how is the charity paid?